-Founded by the Society of Jesus in 1946, Le Moyne is the second youngest of the twenty-eight Jesuit colleges and universities in the United States.
+Founded in 1946, Le Moyne is the second youngest of the twenty-eight Jesuit colleges and universities in the United States.
 Its emphasis is on the education of the whole person and on the search for meaning and value as integral parts of an intellectual life.
 Learning, leadership and service are the hallmarks of a Le Moyne College education.
-Those values are evident in the College's undergraduate majors in more than 30 areas of study, as well as in its pre-professional studies and graduate programs in business administration, education, nursing, occupational therapy, information systems and physician assistant studies.
+Those values are evident in the College's undergraduate majors in more than 30 areas of study, as well as in its pre-professional studies and graduate programs in business administration, arts administration, education, nursing, occupational therapy, information systems and physician assistant studies.

 One of Le Moyne's greatest strengths is the amount of help available to students.
 "Between office hours, the Academic Support Center and friendly upperclassmen, your questions will be answered!" promises a student.
 "Small intimate class sizes" mean that "professors are always willing to help students," and nothing is taught by TAs so "it is easy to foster a personal connection with you professors."
 Classes are "intellectually challenging," the honors program is "very worthwhile," and the majority of professors really "try to bring the material to life."
 They "bring in outside information that connects with the material we are learning, which I find helps spark discussions with every person in the class."
 "I have learned so much in so little time.
 And I have evolved a thirst for more," says a freshman chemistry major.